scalar-labs/scalardl/docs/getting-started.md

 Scalar DL is a blockchain-inspired distributed ledger platform, which achieves:

 * High tamper-evidence of data
-* High scalablility and availablity
+* High scalability and availability
 * Linearizable consistency and ACID

 It manages data as a set of assets, where an asset is composed of a history of data identified by a key called `asset_id` and a historical version number called `age`.